evanmayer/hotspot/HOWTO.md

 After attaching the cables to the spools, the other end should be routed through the ~.9mm hole in the motor mount bracket.

+Finally, excess cable should be wound onto the spool, under tension, to avoid trapping excess cable underneath as the cable is wound on.
+This process can be done by hand.

 ## Effector

 The end effector of this robot is a rectangular raft carrying several Hawkeye Technologies [IR-50](http://www.hawkeyetechnologies.com/source-selection/pulsable/) emitters.
 The robot drives the centroid of the effector to a specified position, and the control algorithm performs a specific sequence of flashes using a number of the emitters to enhance the detectability of the signal in the TIME receiver output data.